HermanAndrej/contract-clause-extractor/README.md

     * Provided a list of common clause types to look for.
     * Specified the exact output fields and JSON format (`clause_type`, `content`).
     * Explicit final instruction: "Return ONLY a valid JSON array."
 * **Result:** This multi-step, role-based prompt produces high-quality, structured, and consistent JSON output.
-Chunked documents are processed sequentially to maintain the correct order of clauses.
+Chunked documents are processed sequentially to maintain the correct order of clauses, and the parser includes guardrails to recover from Markdown wrappers or malformed JSON.

 ---